 Maharajah Jungle Trek

-While in Asia, it’s time to go on one of my favorite attractions in the park – Maharajah Jungle Trek.
+We’ll then make our way over to Asia, to enjoy one of my favorite attractions in the park – Maharajah Jungle Trek.
 This walk-through attraction takes guests through a beautiful path that ultimately leads to a tiger exhibit.
 Along the way there are many other animals to enjoy, as well as some beautiful art work that tells the story of poachers and tigers.
 Spend some time here and don’t rush through, this is one of the attractions and areas that makes Animal Kingdom unique.
 Maharajah Jungle Trek will close earlier than the rest of the park so make sure to catch it before it closes, you may have to move it up a step or two in some cases.

 Africa in the Evening